parsaeisa/Notes/Software engineering/Non-technical/managing.md

     * Testing services
     * Request loads

 A technical managers should know the design in the whole system.
 After identifying this, they can give ideas for improvements.
 In this matter, a technical manager should be dominant on software design.
-So keep mind in (this link)[https://github.com/parsaeisa/Notes/tree/main/Software%20engineering/Architecture].
+So keep mind in [this link](https://github.com/parsaeisa/Notes/tree/main/Software%20engineering/Architecture).

 ## Supply-Demand balance